lewiswlker/Denoising_Diffusion_Minerl/README.md

 However, for the conditional diffusion model, you don't need to extract the combination of images and actions anymore, because this part we have already implemented in the code.

 ## Training
-1. train the diffusion model
+### Train the diffusion model
 To train the diffusion model, you can use `. /DDPM/train.py`, although you may need to modify the path to the dataset and the path to save the results for checkpoint&model.
 In addition, you can choose the complexity of the model and auxiliary modules according to your arithmetic power.
 However, there are some cases where they do not necessarily work better.
 ```python
 from denoising_diffusion_pytorch import Unet, GaussianDiffusion, Trainer